theludovyc/Godot_Dialog/README.md

 # Godot_Dialog
-A plugin to create dialogs, characters and scenes for your visual novels in Godot-Engine.
+A powerful plugin to easily create interactive dialogs, for your visual novels, rpgs, or other game in Godot-Engine.

+Works in 2D and 3D.

+Complete solution with visual editor to edit dialog's themes, timelines, characters, and saved values.

 ![Godot v3.3](https://img.shields.io/badge/godot-v3.3-%23478cbf)